M-Pascal/alu-AirBnB_clone/README.md

 EOF  help  quit
 (hbnb)
 $
-)

 # Supported Commands
-create - Create an object
+* create - Create an object
-show - Display an object based on its ID destroy - Delete an object all - Show all objects, either of one specific type or all types update - Modify an instance based on the class name and ID quit/EOF - Exit the console help - Obtain descriptions of available commands
+* show - Display an object based on its ID
+* Destroy - Delete an object
+* All - Show all objects, either of one specific type or all types
+* Update - Modify an instance based on the class name and ID
+* Quit/EOF - Exit the console
+* Help - Obtain descriptions of available commands
 To initiate the console, use the following command in your shell:
 AirBnB_clone$ ./console.py
 (hbnb)